 The talking points below offer a general background on human trafficking, and the role that the transportation industry can play in eradicating the scourge:

 - Human trafficking is something we don’t always think about in the context of transportation issues.

-- Those committing this awful crime are using roadways, railways, waterways and skies to traffic victims.
+- Those committing this awful crime are using roadways, railways, waterways and airways to traffic victims.

 - Awareness is critical.
 Knowing what to look for and how to respond is essential.

 - Employee training and education is just one piece of the transportation industry effort to stop the flow of human trafficking.

 - An effective strategy focuses on five key areas to maximize our impact to stop human trafficking:

 - Leadership Engagement: Leaders of transportation organizations taking a decisive stand on the issue and speaking out publicly.